Division of Nuclear Physics

 Nuclear reactions deliver the energy that powers our Sun, and they are the source of the chemical elements that are necessary for human life.

 - We study astrophysically important radiative-capture reactions in Dresden at the surface of the Earth, and at LUNA deep underground in the Gran Sasso, Italy.
-Currently, we upgrade the Felsenkeller underground laboratory in Dresden by installing a high-current 5 MV accelerator here.
+Since July 2019, we operate Europe's first MV underground accelerator in the Felsenkeller laboratory in Dresden.

 - We investigate rare hadronic processes in nuclear matter.

 - At the Nuclear Physics in Astrophysics IX conference in Castle Waldthausen, close to Mainz, from September 15th to 20th 2019, Franziska Schoger won the poster award for her work on 22Ne(p,γ)23Na resonances at HZDR's 3 MV tandetron accelerator.
 Congratulations to you, Franziska!

 - Eric Hirschmann won the second poster award at the 15th International Workshop on Slow Positron Beam Techniques & Applications (SLOPOS-15) which took place from September 2. to September 6. in Prague.
 Congratulations, Eric!

 - Our underground laboratory in the Felsenkeller saw his first accelerated beam with the Pelletron on 3.7.2019.
 Prof. Takaaki Kajita (Univ.
 Tokio, Nobel laureate in physics 2015) started scientific operations one day later.
 Congratulations and many, many thanks to all who have contributed to this success in PD.
 Dr. Daniel Bemmerer's team!